 C. In evaluating whether the applicant has sustained the burden of proving that his life or freedom would be threatened, the officer or judge hearing the case will not require the applicant to provide evidence that he would be singled out individually for such persecution if:

 - The applicant establishes that there is a pattern or practice in the country of proposed removal of persecution of a group of persons similarly situated to the applicant on account of race, religion, nationality, membership in a particular social group, or political opinion.

 - The applicant establishes his own involvement and identification with such group of persons that makes it more likely that the applicant’s life or freedom would be threatened upon return.

 Foreign national applicants are not eligible for withholding of removal if he or she is a persecutor or has been convicted of a particularly serious crime.
 The courts will determine if the crime is serious by evaluating:

 - The nature of the crime – for example, whether it was property crime or a criminal offense against a person or society.

 - The circumstances surrounding the crime – for example, was it self-defense?

 - Whether the crime indicates possible danger to the U.S. or community.

-The attorneys at SGM Law Group can assist you in determining whether you qualify for withholding of removal and prepare and file the necessary application with supporting evidence on your behalf.
-For additional information on how we can help you, contact us by filling out this contact form to schedule a consultation.
+The attorneys at VisaNation Law Group can assist you in determining whether you qualify for withholding of removal and prepare and file the necessary application with supporting evidence on your behalf.
+For additional information on how we can help you, contact them by filling out this contact form to schedule a consultation.